 Mail Forwarding for Expats

-Forwarding your mail to Australia won’t be a significant expense, but it is something that is often forgotten when estimating the cost of moving to Sydney.
+Forwarding your mail won't be a significant expense, but it is something that is often forgotten when estimating the cost of moving to Australia.

 Royal Mail offers international redirection services for different time frames.
 You can either apply in person or online.
 If needed, you can renew online to continue the service longer.
 The redirection service is for a maximum of 2 years, but check on that as I'm not from the UK.